TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 -   [Understanding SSH Key Pairs](https://winscp.net/eng/docs/ssh_keys) SSH is a secure network protocol that uses an implementation of public-key cryptography, also known as asymmetric cryptography.
 Having a basic understanding of how it works can help you understand what an SSH key is all about.
 -   [Asymmetric Encryption - Simply explained](https://www.youtube.com/watch?v=AQDCe585Lnc) a short video explaining Asymmetric Encryption.
+-   Installing Guest Additions: The Oracle VirtualBox documentation describes how to add [Guest Additions for Linux](https://docs.oracle.com/en/virtualization/virtualbox/7.0/user/guestadditions.html#additions-linux), but the instructions can be confusing.
+The following video tutorial provides a helpful demonstration of the installation and configuration: [VirtualBox tutorial - installing Guest additions CD image for Linux guests](https://youtu.be/ULSFaGmIaUo).